JohnWu20/Spring-email-app/README.txt

 You can import the file to your IDE by the maven file, and run it in the springemailexampleapplication.
-Git version.
+Git version2.